aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 Note: You are responsible for any charges made to your AWS account.
 While we have tested the shutdown script and believe it to be robust, you are responsible for monitoring the EC2 cluster to make sure resources have shutdown properly.
 We have alternate directions to shutdown resources using the console in the Q&A section.

-## Additional Steps

-### Basic Account Configuration

-[RBJ: shouldn't this be in the first section above?]

-[RBJ: stopped here, except for minor formatting below.]
+## FAQ / Troubleshooting

+#### How Do I Track My Spending?

-When doing the basic account setup, we use [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
-The file `setup-account.yaml` in this repository is an optional CloudFormation script that can help you track your spending.
-It sets up notification emails to be sent to an email address you provide when the account reaches 20%, 40%, 60%, 80%, 90%, 95%, and 100% of the monthly account budget so that you have a window into the current spend rate for building and testing your solver.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) can be used to automate many cloud configuration activities.
+The file `setup-account.yaml`[setup-account.yaml] in this repository is an optional CloudFormation script that can help you track your spending.
+It sets up notification emails to be sent via  email when your account reaches 20%, 40%, 60%, 80%, 90%, 95%, and 100% of the monthly account budget.
+This will provide a window into the current spend rate for building and testing your solver.

 Here is the command to run it:

-    aws cloudformation create-stack --stack-name setup-account-stack --template-body file://setup-account.yaml --parameters ParameterKey=emailAddress,ParameterValue=[ENTER EMAIL ADDRESS HERE]
+    aws cloudformation create-stack --stack-name setup-account-stack --template-body file://setup-account.yaml --parameters ParameterKey=emailAddress,ParameterValue=[YOUR_EMAIL_ADDRESS]

-Note: Be sure to double check the email address is correct!
+_Note_: Be sure to double check the email address is correct!

-The emailAddress parameter is the email address to which notification messages related to budgeting and account spending will be sent.

 After running the aws cloudformation command, you can monitor the installation process by logging into your AWS account and navigating to the [CloudFormation console](https://console.aws.amazon.com/cloudformation).
-Make sure you are in the region you chose in your profile (Region is selected in the top right corner).
+Make sure you are in the region you chose in your profile (region is selected in the top right corner).
 You should see a stack named `setup-account-stack`.

  ![](readme-images/cloudformation.png)
 _Figure 1: Cloudformation result_

-By clicking on this stack, and choosing &quot;events&quot;, you can see the resources associated with the stack.
-After a short time, you should see the &quot;CREATE\_SUCCEEDED&quot; event.
-If not (e.g., the email address was not valid email address syntax), you will see a &quot;CREATE\_FAILED&quot; event.
+By clicking on this stack, and choosing `events`, you can see the resources associated with the stack.
+After a short time, you should see the `CREATE_SUCCEEDED` event.
+If not (e.g., the email address was not valid email address syntax), you will see a `CREATE_FAILED` event.
 In this case, delete the stack and try again.
-If you have trouble, please email us at: [sat-comp-2022@amazon.com](mailto:sat-comp-2022@amazon.com) and we will walk you through the process.
+If you have trouble, email us at: [sat-comp-2022@amazon.com](mailto:sat-comp-2022@amazon.com) and we will walk you through the process.

 Although it is handy to get emails when certain account budget thresholds have been met, it is both useful and important to check by-the-minute account spending on the console: [https://console.aws.amazon.com/billing/home](https://console.aws.amazon.com/billing/home).

-## FAQ / Troubleshooting
+[RBJ: stopped here, except for minor formatting.]

 #### Q: I'm only submitting to the parallel track and not the cloud track.
 Do I need a worker image?